the-ult/nx-angular-testing-sample-with-msw/README.md

 ## Why

 I wanted to write a blogpost about using [MSWjs](https://mswjs.io) in a Nx repo with both Cypress, Cypress Component Tests and Jest/Testing-library.
-To be able to write a proper blogpost, I wanted to setup a proper example repo.
+To be able to write a proper blogpost, I needed to setup a proper example repo.
 While creating this example repo, I figured, let's use and try the newest Angular best practices.
 And create an example app, which can be used as a starter/example for future projects as well.